-Federal and provincial legislation allow for First Nations to assess and tax real property on First Nations Reserves, including real property occupied by non-First Nations people.
+Federal and provincial legislation allow for Indigenous communities to assess and tax real property on Indigenous Reserves, including real property occupied by non-Indigenous people.

-BC Assessment provides assessment services to a number of First Nations across the province in support of independent taxation of their reserve lands.
+BC Assessment provides assessment services to a number of Indigenous communities across the province in support of independent taxation of their reserve lands.

-Learn more about BC Assessment's commitment to First Nations and our customer service standards to First Nations here.
+Learn more about BC Assessment's commitment to Indigenous communities and our customer service standards to Indigenous communities here.

 Bulk electronic data